Cancer drugs can affect your bone marrow and blood causing:

 - Rest when you feel tired and avoid doing too much in the middle of each treatment cycle.

-Call your doctor or specialist nurse immediately if:
+Call your advice line, GP or specialist nurse immediately if:

 - you get a temperature over 37.5°C or below 36°C